 I want a more attractive smile.
 What can I do?

 Our dentists understand that your smile, goals, lifestyle, budget, and schedule are unique.
 We create individualized smile makeovers including treatments such as:

 - Teeth whitening

 The first step is to call one of our offices to schedule a consultation – Fairfield (513) 815-3166

 What should I know about teeth whitening?

 Professional teeth whitening is a safe, cost-effective way to brighten your smile.
 With the oversight of a trained dental team and medical grade products, years of stains from coffee, tea, cola, wine, and tobacco are erased, with long-lasting results.
 By adding fluoride to the whitening agent, risk of tooth and gum sensitivity is minimized.
-Your dazzling smile starts with a hygiene cleaning and comprehensive examination at Patel & Dornhecker Dentistry.
+Your dazzling smile starts with a hygiene cleaning and comprehensive examination at Drs.
+Patel and Dornhecker Dentistry.
 Meanwhile, a good rule of thumb to keep teeth white – if it would stain a white tee shirt, it’ll stain your teeth!

 What is dental bonding?

 The same composite resin material used for fillings is an economical fix for many cosmetic flaws.
 We use bonding to close gaps between teeth, improve shape or size, and hide stubborn discoloration.
 Treatment takes an hour or less per tooth.
 The material is strong and durable, but remember that, just like natural tooth enamel, it will eventually stain from darkly-pigmented beverages.